-Regulators must address a “crisis of confidence” as the complexity of U.S. market structure rattles investors, Duncan Niederauer, Chief Executive Officer of NYSE Euronext (NYX), said today as market-maker Knight Capital Group Inc. (KCG) fought for its life after a trading error.
+Regulators must address a “crisis of confidence” as the complexity of U.S. market structure rattles investors, Duncan Niederauer, Chief Executive Officer of NYSE Euronext (NYX:US), said today as market-maker Knight Capital Group Inc. (KCG:US) fought for its life after a trading error.

 “The growing fragmentation and uneven regulation across what is now hundreds of competing platforms continue to fuel a crisis of confidence among investors,” Niederauer told analysts today after the company released earnings.
 “It’s just too hard for them to understand how the markets works.”